-In \cite{altug2021onexact}, Altu\u{g} and Wagner show that in the LD regime, for Gallager-symmetric channels, the prefactors in the lower and upper bounds on the exponentially decaying error probability have the same order; that order depends on whether the channel is singular or nonsingular.
+In \cite{altug2021onexact}, Altu\u{g} and Wagner show that in the LD regime, the prefactors in the lower and upper bounds on the exponentially decaying error probability for Gallager-symmetric channels have the same order; that order depends on whether the channel is singular or nonsingular.
 Extending the analysis in \cite[Sec.
-III-C-2)]{moulin2017log} to any Gallager-symmetric channel shows that Gallager-symmetric channels satisfy $A_0(\PXs) = A_1(\PXs) = 0$, but $\eta(\PXs)$ is not necessarily zero (see \cite[Sec.
-III-C-2)]{moulin2017log} for a counterexample), which means that \eqref{eq:achievability} and \eqref{eq:converse} are not tight up to the $O(1)$ term for some Gallager-symmetric channels.
+III-C-2)]{moulin2017log} to any Gallager-symmetric channel shows that Gallager-symmetric channels satisfy $A_0(\PXs) = A_1(\PXs) = 0$.
+Note that $\eta(\PXs)$ is not necessarily zero (see \cite[Sec.
+III-C-2)]{moulin2017log} for a counterexample), which means that for some Gallager-symmetric channels, \eqref{eq:achievability} and \eqref{eq:converse} are not tight up to the $O(1)$ term.
 The findings in \cite{altug2021onexact} suggest that \thmref{thm:mainAch} or \thmref{thm:mainConv} or both could be improved for some channels.
-The main difference between the achievability bounds in \cite{altug2014refinement, altug2021onexact} and ours is that \cite{altug2014refinement} bounds the error probability as
+The achievability bounds in \cite{altug2014refinement, altug2021onexact} bound the error probability from above as

 where